Home » Symptoms » Cat Symptoms A-Z » Lameness Affecting Different Legs

 Basics and possible causes

-Traumatic injuries, such as sprains, strains, or fractures, can also cause lameness, especially if the cat is active and frequently jumps or climbs.
+Traumatic injuries, such as sprains, strains, or fractures, can also lead to lameness, especially if the cat is active and frequently jumps or climbs.
 Injuries can also result from fights with other animals or accidents.

 Typical accompanying symptoms